d39b/DQSnake/README.md

 * Dueling Network Architecture (adapted from [[3]](#paper3))
 * Prioritized Experience Replay (adapted from [[4]](#paper4))

+For simplicity, the neural network receives as input just a single RGB or grayscale image.
+It is straightforward to augment the code to support histories of multiple frames as neural network input.

 ## Usage
 To train an agent to play Snake, run: